 There is no specific “pre-med” or “pre-vet” major.
 Although many pre-health career students major in biology or chemistry, you can fulfill your pre-professional requirements in any major.

-- Julia Rhinehart ’18 will attend the Royal Veterinary College of London.
+- Julia Rhinehart ’18 attended the Royal Veterinary College of London.

 - Alex St. Pierre ’12 majored in Classics and minored in Biology and Music before attending veterinary school at the University of Pennsylvania.